 How: Political parties negotiate with each other in order to establish if they’d be able to work together and form a coalition government.

 Example: The outcome of the 2017 general election was a hung parliament which meant no political party had more than half of the MPs after the general election.
 In other words, the Conservatives won the largest number of MPs but didn’t secure a big enough majority to form a government that would work properly.
-In order to solve the problem, they will form a union - not quite a 'coalition' government, but a deal that with a small political party that will give the Conservatives the majority to create a government.
-It's likely to be with the Democratic Unionist Party.
+IThe outcome of the 2017 general election was a hung parliament which meant no political party had more than half of the MPs after the general election.
+In other words, the Conservatives won the largest number of MPs but didn’t secure a big enough majority to form a government that would work properly.
+In order to solve the problem, they formed a union - not quite a 'coalition' government, but a deal with a small political party allowing the Conservatives the majority to create a government.
+This deal was with the Democratic Unionist Party.

 What is a manifesto?